sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-23.md

 #### Conclusion

-The improved algorithm did cut down the number of steps by 2, but the reason that it didn't speedup the computation by 200% was because we added some new work for each steps:
+The improved algorithm did cut down the number of steps by 2, but the reason that it didn't speedup the computation by 200% was because we added some new work for each step:

 * one more function call
 * an `if`